 Primarily, these tactics are used on the company’s website, social media, and PPC campaigns, and because each of them is effective in its way, combining all three advertising channels will bring the best results.

 And since we already provide testimonial advertising examples, the only thing left is to show you how to get more testimonials for your business.

 This step is probably the hardest, but not impossible.
 Most businesses get positive feedback every day, and these moments are perfect opportunities to ask them.
 This can happen while chatting online with them, providing customer services, or in-house at your physical location.

 In all these instances, have a process to capture a testimonial when the customer is in contact with you and naturally ask them to give you a quote testimonial.
-Don’t go for a more extended version, success story, or a video testimonial – this can come after you get the customer’s quote.
+Don’t go for a more extended version, success story, or a video testimonial – this can come after you get the customers success stories.

 Give clients a few options on how they want to provide a testimonial.